 Specific features: Gel padding on outside edge of hand, pittards Oiltac leather palm wraps in thumb, pinky and index finger, nose wipe on thumb, pre-curved construction, waterproof, windproof, quick dry, Primaloft One 170 g insulation

 The Outdoor Research Alibi II Gloves is surely a crowd pleaser as it has everything you’ll need from a great pair of gloves.
 They are made out of a nylon stretch softshell in the palm and fingers, and Pittards Oiltac goat leather on the panels on the back of the hand.

 These materials allow for plenty of movement, and as they have a PrimaLoft One insulation of 170g – you could easily wear these gloves in hard winter.

 The Gore-Tex technology gives the gloves waterproof and windproof ability, all while also being very breathable.
 They also dry pretty fast if they do get wet.
 All these characteristics are perfect if you are facing hard or unpredictable weather when climbing.

-Also, the gel padding on the outside of the glove, as well as their pre-curved construction allow for a great level of dexterity and good grip of your climbing tools.
+Also, the gel padding on the outside of the glove, as well as their pre-curved construction allow for a great level of dexterity and a good grip on your climbing tools.
 It is almost as if you were not using any gloves.
-On the downside, many people consider that the insulation should not only be on the back of the palm, but completely on the glove to provide more warmth.
+On the downside, many people consider that the insulation should not only be on the back of the palm but completely on the glove to provide more warmth.

-Specific features: 100% leather, 4-way stretch nylon softshell, thermal Q Elite Insulation on back of hand, water resistant on palm, wraparound finger design
+Specific features: 100% leather, 4-way stretch nylon softshell, thermal Q Elite Insulation on back of hand

 For superior warmth, they have a Thermal.Q Elite Insulation of 180g on the back of the hand, as well as double waterproofing on the palm that helps your hands stay warm and dry while you do your activities in the snow.